-Monday of the Eleventh Week in Ordinary Time
+Wednesday of the Tenth Week in Ordinary Time

 Other Commemorations: Elisha the Prophet (RM)

-According to the Roman Martyrology today is the feast of the Old Testament Prophet, Elisha, the successor of Elias.
-His feast day is observed by the Carmelites who claim descent from Elias and Elisha who lived on Mount Carmel.
+The Roman Martyrology commemorates the Old Testament Prophet, Elisha, the successor of Elijah.
+His feast day is observed by the Carmelites who claim descent from Elijah and Elisha who lived on Mount Carmel.
 He is also called Eliseus.

 Elisha the Prophet

 Elisha, whose name in Hebrew means "God is Salvation," was the son of Shaphat.
 He was called by the prophet Elijah while plowing his father's fields.
 Elijah came and cast his mantle upon him, indicating thereby that Elisha was to succeed him.

 Before Elijah was taken up in a fiery chariot and into the whirlwind, Elisha asked to "inherit a double-portion" of Elijah's spirit.

 Throughout the whole course of his life the prophet, Elisha accomplished a significant number of miracles.

 He won the gratitude of the people of Jericho for healing its barren ground by adding salt to its waters.